Project Spotlight: Balancing Aesthetics and Layout in a Contemporary Farmhouse Kitchen

 Overcoming Design Challenges

 While working on this space, several design challenges presented themselves.
 One of them was the need for the cabinetry to “turn the corner” and transition from 24” deep base cabinetry to 12” deep along the other wall.
 The couple really wanted to use mullion doors on one wall and a plate rack on the other.
-Being that those items are only available in certain sizes, I had to get clever in order to make everything work.
+However, those items are only available in certain sizes.
+I had to get clever in order to make everything work.

 One of the other big challenges was working around a doorway to the left of the sink.
 We contemplated opening up the kitchen into the back hallway, but the load-bearing wall restricted us to the existing floor plan.
-In lieu of opening up that wall, I suggested closing off the door entirely so we had more room for base cabinetry along the sink wall.
-The wife liked the idea of adding more space for cabinetry, but wanted to maintain a view of the back door so she could see her kids come and go, and perhaps hand them a juice box without having the leave the room.
+In lieu of opening up that wall, I suggested closing off the door entirely.
+This way we had more room for base cabinetry along the sink wall.
+The wife liked the idea of adding more space for cabinetry, but wanted to maintain a view of the back door so she could see her kids come and go.
 A compromise quickly came to light.

 We decided to close off the bottom portion of that door (or at least make it look like it was closed off), while leaving the top portion open (creating an open ‘window’ space to the back door).
 A base cabinet, which now faces the back door, became a wonderful storage solution for hats, gloves, and scarves.
-We used decorative doors on the side of the cabinet (which looks like functional doors along the sink wall) to integrate the cabinetry into the kitchen.
+We used decorative doors on the side of the cabinet to integrate the cabinetry into the kitchen.
 It was just one more use of visual trickery to make the space complete.

 The Final Result

 When we finally completed the design, the clients were absolutely in love with it.
 The wife was practically jumping up and down in anticipation of living in the space we had created.
 I must admit, I shared her enthusiasm.
-It’s not always easy to find a good balance between function and aesthetic, but when I’m able to help a client find exactly what they are looking for at a price point they are comfortable with, I feel a tremendous sense of accomplishment.
+It’s not always easy to find a good balance between function and aesthetic.
+When I’m able to help a client find exactly what they are looking for at a price point they are comfortable with, I feel a tremendous sense of accomplishment.

 Here’s a full gallery of photos showing the kitchen before the remodel, through the design plans, and finally the end result.